This page has a bunch of my Chumby projects, here's quick links to each:

 Using ChumbySpy

 - A couple of these options are accessible through hidden shortcuts: touching the top left of the screen toggles autocycling so you can easily stop autocycling if you see something interesting, and touching the bottom of the screen shows/hides the URLs.
+Left and right of the screen go to previous and next camera.

 Source code is here.